flopezag/tutorials.secured-OrionLD/README.md

 | $APP           | $ROLE_MANAGER | $MANAGERS       |
 | $APP           | $ROLE_USER    | $USERS          |

-The Data Users, how we saw in the previoud section, has concrete roles to access concrete information, therefore, they are not associated to an organization and will be managed as grant a role to a user.
+The Data Users, how we saw in the previous section, has concrete roles to access concrete information, therefore, they are not associated to an organization and will be managed as grant a role to a user.

 #### 21 Request: